dankamongmen/notcurses/USAGE.md

 // load up six cells with the EGCs necessary to draw a box. returns 0 on
 // success, -1 on error. on error, any cells this function might
-// have loaded before the error are cell_release()d.
+// have loaded before the error are nccell_release()d.
 There must be at least
 // six EGCs in gcluster.
 static inline int
 cells_load_box(struct ncplane* n, uint32_t style, uint64_t channels,